Two boxing gloves are about to hit, and two flags are behind them — one has Surfshark's logo, and the other has an IPVanish logo.

 How does server location influence your internet speed?
 Let’s say you are visiting a website the closer you are to the web server, the fewer networks the data passes through.
 A shorter journey for the data means faster browsing for you.

-Also, the location of a server influences another important thing geolocation and georestriction.
-You can access lower-priced markets with a larger pool of servers in different countries.
-More servers more markets fewer expenses.
+Also, the location of a server influences another important thing — geolocation and georestriction.
+With a larger pool of servers in different countries, you can access lower-priced markets.
+More servers → more markets → fewer expenses.

 So, now that we’ve established that quantity IS quality here, let’s check the server count and locations.